-Our renewal appointments are 10-20 minutes depending on your needs and are all done via telemedicine.
+Our renewal appointments are 10-15 minutes depending on your needs and are all done via telemedicine.
 We will take the time to see how cannabis is working for you and continue to help guide you on your product choices and medicinal use.
 New in 2022, per the state of Utah, your first renewal is in 6 months, after that you will qualify for a yearly renewal.

 Our QMP’s are extremely educated and knowledgeable regarding cannabis and will be able to answer all of your questions!